 When I say ‘film noir jazz’ what do you think?
 A slow, moody kind of jazz, usually with a trumpet solo?
 I thought you’d say that.

-Truth is, jazz had basically nothing to do with classic 1940s noir.
-Jazz was sometimes featured as ambience music, for example from a juke box or in a club, but never in the soundtrack of a film.
+The truth is, jazz had nothing to do with classic 1940s noir.
+Jazz was sometimes featured as ambience music, for example from a jukebox or in a club.
+It was never the soundtrack of a film.

 Where does the idea comes, then, that jazz is associated with film noir?

-It looks like jazz started to be used in film noir (or more exactly, nourish films) in the 1950s, some say in the film (which may or may not be considered noir) A Streetcar Named Desire (1951), from Tennessee William’s play.
+It looks like jazz started to appear in film noir (or more precisely, nourish films) in the 1950s, some say in the movie (which may or may not be considered noir) A Streetcar Named Desire (1951), from Tennessee William’s play.

-Some other trace the beginning of this tradition in a 1958 French film, Elevator to the Gallows (Frantic) which feature a main theme by Miles Davis.
+Some other trace the beginning of this tradition with a 1958 French film, Elevator to the Gallows (Frantic) which feature a main theme by Miles Davis.

 Wherever it came from, jazz association with neo noir is not surprising.
 The unpredictability, dissonance, experimentation of jazz is particularly apt at commenting these stories of disconnection and confusion.